December is when Venice recovers from the frenzy of the rest of the year. Let’s discover together the unmissable December events in Venice Italy 2018.

 Lovers of glass-making can immerse themselves in the art at three exhibits; two on the activities of Carlo Scarpa as a glass designer from the 1920s to the 1940s – The M.V.M.
 Cappellin Glassworks at the Stanze del Vetro in the island of San Giorgio (free entrance; open every day, except on Wednesdays, 10 am -7 pm) and La Pelle del Vetro at the Negozio Olivetti in Piazza San Marco (tickets are €8; open every day, except on Mondays, 10 am – 6.30 pm); while Milan-based designer Mario Bellini shows his work for the factories Seguso and Venini at the Glass Museum in Murano (tickets are €12; open every day 10 am – 5 pm).

 2019 marks the 500th anniversary of the birth of Tintoretto with three ongoing commemorative exhibitions at the Doge’s Palace, the Gallerie dell’Accademia, and the Scuola Grande di San Marco.

-For a better experience during your stay in Venice, download the Prontopia app to connect with a Local for help getting where you need to go easily and discovering amazing local spots.
+For a better experience during your stay in Venice, use Prontopia to connect with a Local for help getting where you need to go easily and discovering amazing local spots.
 Enjoy Venice like a Venetian beginning at only 15 euro!

 This year, Hanukkah is celebrated from 2nd to 10th December.
 Come join the Grand Menorah Lighting in the Campo del Ghetto, one of the oldest ghettos in the world.
 There will be music, delicious fresh doughnuts and crispy potato latkes tasting, and 100% chance of dancing.